How to know if your phone is being tracked and block it on iPhone and Android

 8. The phone freezes or abruptly turns off

-Another indicative feature is some apps will record poor performance.
+Another indicative feature is that some apps will record poor performance.
 You might notice that some apps keep running despite you closing them.
 Others may crash, and screens in some phones freeze and restart unexpectedly.
 This is due to the phone's RAM being overloaded.

 9. Unusual and peculiar permission requests